TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 	5. Pause to ask questions about section 4.
 		*	What error did you get?
 What do you think that means?
 		*  What happens when you multiply strings?
-4. **Lab part 2**
+4. **Lab Part 2**
-    1. Define Expressions: a combination of values and operators [and variables]
+    * Define *expression*: a combination of values and operators (and variables)
-    2. Ask students to give an example of expressions
+        * Ask students to give an example of an expression
-    3. Make sure students do the first part at their desk before going to the computer
+    * Make sure students write down their predictions before going to the interpreter/IDE to check the actual output.
 5. **Debrief**
-	1. Discuss any surprising results.
+	* Discuss any surprising/unexpected results.
-		1. Adding strings together using plus.
+		* Remind students of adding strings together using `+`.
-		2. Single vs double quotes
+		* Talk about how single and double quotes are interchangeable
-		3. Multiplying strings
+		* Multiplying strings
-		4. Order of Operations is the same
+		* Order of Operations is the same as what students have learned in math class.
-	2. Discuss why it might be helpful to have an interactive console?
+	2. Discuss why it might be helpful to have an interactive console.
 How is it different than snap?

-6. Opportunities for more
+###Extension Activity
-    1. If students are moving quickly, have students practice higher order-of-operations problems.
-Or practice having them save variables.
+If students are moving quickly, have students practice higher order-of-operations problems.
+You can also have them practice saving variables.